Contact Us

 Initiative 4 - Comprehensive Zoning By-law and Form Based Zoning |

-Planning rules will be updated and modernized to allow more density and variety in housing throughout the city.
+The City's existing planning regulations will be updated and modernized to allow more density and variety in housing throughout the city.

 |